 Make Optional Sweetened Sour Cream Topping

-- In a bowl, add sour cream, sugar, and milk.
-Mix until the granules have disappeared.
+- In a bowl, add sour cream and sugar.
+Mix until the sugar granules have dissolved.

 - [Optional] Add fruit sauce and stir until fully incorporated.
 Serve the topping with the pancakes.